sebastiangoetz/LRDMSimulator/README.md

 fault_probability=0.005
 ```

+If you do not provide this file, predefined values will be used and the file will be created for you.
+Once created, this file will be used instead of the predefined version.
+Thus, you can start the example from the paper on most systems by simply executing the jar.

-Exemplary configuration files can be found within the release in the ``resources`` folder.
+Further exemplary configuration files used, e.g., for testing, can be found within the release in the ``resources`` folder.

 To get an overview of the framework, have a look at the Javadoc (to be found in folder doc/javadoc).